 - Making historic newspapers available digitally vastly expands their accessibility, usability, and findability especially with functions to search for names of people and events over periods of time.

-- Digitizing and viewing the newspapers on the computers also makes them easier to read than on microfilm and in print, since the computer allows users to zoom and to better view the content.
+- Digitizing and viewing the newspapers on the computers also makes them easier to read than on microfilm and in print, since the computer allows users to zoom to better view the content.
+They can also save and print the articles.

 - A wider range of audiences will be able to access and utilize the historic newspapers once they are digitized and online.